 - Stop every 3-4 hours not only for the dogs to stretch, but also for the humans!
 Remember to provide water to your dog at every pitstop!
 It was often too hot to walk around, even for a few minutes.
 I didn’t force a pee break for Ginger then.

 - Most roadside dhabas/shacks have no problem with friendly dogs!
-We were even allowed at a Subway in Rajasthan.
+We were even allowed inside a Subway in Rajasthan.

 - The pet-friendly filters on AirBnB and Booking.com are great!
 Use them and call the hotel/BnB to doublecheck.